Jenna-Wehrer/digital-combination-lock/README.md

 ⬜ Discrete PCB — Build using logic ICs on a custom PCB

 Final goal: A transparent-encased padlock that demonstrates logic executing in real silicon.

+Stretch Goals:

+⬜ Relay Logic (The Clacking Monster)

+⬜ Vacuum Tubes (The Amber Glowing Beast)

+⬜ Fluidic Logic (The Waterfall That Computes)